Blokz101/Obsidian-Vault/Glass Box Test.md

 > Children::
 ---
 - ## Definition
 	- A test where the code being run in the test is known.
-An
+	- Generally used to test smaller specific methods.
 ---
 - ## Practice